How Should You Dress for a Job Interview?

-The first impression on the interview means a lot.
+The first impression of the interview means a lot.
 It is formed in less than 30 seconds and is completely based on our clothes.
 That is why it is so important to ask yourself ‘How to dress for a job interview?’ not to fail before the interview begins.

-Luckily, our resume writing company has chosen four image details that show the recruiter whether you fit into a corporate culture and present the level of your professionalism.
+Luckily, our resume writing company has chosen four image details that show the recruiter whether you fit into corporate culture and present the level of your professionalism.